Benefits of Caravan insurance policies

-You get access to a whole host of features and benefits when you compare and buy caravan insurance through One Call Insurance, these include:
+You get access to a whole host of features and benefits when you compare and buy caravan insurance through Cover4Caravans in association with One Call Insurance, these include:

 Up to 240 days Free continental cover

 With the exception of static caravans, all Cover4Caravans policies come with up to 240 days of free continental cover.
 This gives you the freedom to embark upon a family holiday to the south of France or even a multi-stop European road trip with your tourer in tow.

 New for old replacement

 Depending on your caravan type and age, many of the providers will offer cover on a new for old basis.
 This means that if your caravan is stolen or destroyed, you could receive a brand new replacement or an equivalent pay-out.
 The exact terms vary by insurer.

 No age limits

 Cover4Carvans panel of insurers can provide cover for your caravan regardless of its age.
 Equally, there are no restrictions on the age of a policy holder.
 For example, you can insure a 78 year old retiree with a brand new tourer or a 21 year old with a 15 year old folding camper.

 Huge range of discounts

 Depending on the type of caravan you have and the insurer you choose, Cover4Caravans can offer huge discounts for things like caravan club membership, added security precautions and No Claims Discount (NCD).